What’s a Computer Scientist? And How to Become One

 Written by Coursera Staff • Updated on

-Across almost every industry, computer scientists use programming and technical skills to develop and build upon computer software and hardware programs.
-Computer science jobs are typically high paying and have a reputation for high job satisfaction, with work-life balance often considered a benefit of these positions.
-The US Bureau of Labor Statistics (BLS) reports a 23 percent growth in computer science positions from 2022 to 2032, a rate much faster than the average for all occupations [1].
+Across almost every industry, computer scientists use programming and technical skills to design and develop computer software and hardware.
+Computer science jobs are typically associated with high salaries, job satisfaction, and desirable work-life balance.
+The US Bureau of Labor Statistics (BLS) reports 26 percent growth in computer science jobs from 2023 to 2033, a rate much faster than the average for all occupations [1].

 What is a computer scientist?